Author: Jamie Lewis – PGA Teaching Professional

 - Impressive ball speeds, especially for the price point

 “KABOOM BABY!”
-If you watch the Golf Channel, you’ve definitely heard the PXG brand commercials blasting out over your speakers.
+If you watch the Golf Channel, you’ve heard the PXG brand commercials blasting out over your speakers.
 PXG is the self-proclaimed “Science of Sexy” and, well… they’re not wrong.

 Any time I pick up a PXG club I automatically think, “premium”, “custom”, and “performance.”
 Again, they’re not wrong.